 - (1.)
-Key Performance Indicator: Professional development and enrichment opportunities are provided for staff. - Target: AY 2012-2013-Human Resources offers a minimum of 50 programs focusing on general and supervisor training and development for staff employees. - Target: AY 2012-2013-University staff have the opportunity to participate in a leadership development program. - (2.)
-Key Performance Indicator: The University offers a variety of programs and opportunities through the Center for Innovation in Teaching and Research (CITR) to support faculty development. - Target: Faculty benefit from training in the use of technology to enhance the student learning process. - AY 2011-2012-Six "Lunch and Learn" workshops are offered in collaboration with E-Learning. - AY 2011-2012-A student self-assessment model for online students is created in collaboration with E-Learning. - AY 2012-2013-In collaboration with E-Learning, ten training sessions provide instruction in technology-enhanced teaching and learning. - AY 2012-2013-A self-paced online teaching orientation course mirrors best practices and ASU's distance education operating policy. - > Target: Faculty benefits from focused faculty development experiences. - Each academic year: A summer faculty development workshop focuses on various aspects of the collegiate teaching/learning experience.
+Key Performance Indicator: Professional development and enrichment opportunities are provided for staff. - Target: AY 2012-2013: Human Resources offers a minimum of 50 programs focusing on general and supervisor training and development for staff employees. - ➤ Target: AY 2012-2013: University staff have the opportunity to participate in a leadership development program through Human Resources or other off-campus opportunities. - ➤ Target: AY 2016-2020: University staff have the opportunity to participate in a leadership development program and additional online trainings provided by Human Resources or others. - (2.)
+Key Performance Indicator: The University offers a variety of programs and opportunities to support faculty development. - > Target: Faculty benefit from training in the use of technology to enhance the student learning process. - AY 2011-2012: Six "Lunch and Learn" workshops are offered in collaboration with E-Learning. - AY 2011-2012: A student self-assessment model for online students is created in collaboration with E-Learning. - AY 2012-2013: In collaboration with E-Learning, ten training sessions provide instruction in technology-enhanced teaching and learning. - A self-paced online teaching orientation course mirrors best practices and ASU's distance education operating policy. - ➤ Target: AY 2015-2020: Faculty benefit from faculty development through Faculty Learning Commons and Professional Speakers.